Defying the odds and beating analyst forecasts: Root Inc. (ROOT)

 For the readers interested in the stock health of Root Inc. (ROOT).
-It is currently valued at $1.45.
-When the transactions were called off in the previous session, Stock hit the highs of $1.62, after setting-off with the price of $1.62.
-Company’s stock value dipped to $1.43 during the trading on the day.
-When the trading was stopped its value was $1.54.Recently in News on February 23, 2022, Root, Inc. Announces 2021 Fourth Quarter and Full Year Results.
+It is currently valued at $1.85.
+When the transactions were called off in the previous session, Stock hit the highs of $1.91, after setting-off with the price of $1.61.
+Company’s stock value dipped to $1.59 during the trading on the day.
+When the trading was stopped its value was $1.64.Recently in News on February 23, 2022, Root, Inc. Announces 2021 Fourth Quarter and Full Year Results.
 Root, Inc. (NASDAQ: ROOT), the parent company of Root Insurance Company, today announced financial results for the quarter and year end December 31, 2021.
 Root’s fourth quarter and full year financial results and management commentary can be found by accessing the shareholder letter posted to the company’s investor relations website at ir.joinroot.com.
 You can read further details here

 3 Tiny Stocks Primed to Explode